 Stuck at the Starting Line?
 Understanding Asbestos Requirements for Your Flooring Project

 If your project has hit a standstill, it’s usually due to a common disconnect between the initial purchase and the actual installation.
-At Colorado Asbestos Inspections LLC, we specialize in providing the thorough, certified inspections required to bridge that gap and get your renovation back on schedule.
+At Colorado Asbestos Inspections, LLC, we specialize in providing the thorough, certified inspections required to bridge that gap, clear regulatory hurdles, and get your renovation back on schedule.

 The Regulatory Reality in Colorado

-It’s a common scenario: a homeowner buys flooring at a big-box store, but the "order taker" at the desk may not be familiar with Colorado Regulation No. 8.
-This state law requires a certified asbestos inspection before any materials—including old floor tile, linoleum, or adhesives—are disturbed during a renovation.
+It’s a common scenario: a homeowner buys flooring at a big-box store, but the client advisor or retail associate may not be familiar with Colorado Regulation No. 8.
+This state law strictly requires a certified asbestos inspection before any suspect materials—including old floor tile, linoleum, sheet vinyl, or structural adhesives—are disturbed during a renovation.

-While the retail store might overlook this step, professional subcontractors like HŌM solutions cannot.
-For their safety and legal compliance, they require a professional report before they can begin the removal or installation process.
+While a retail outlet might overlook this compliance step at checkout, professional subcontractors like HŌM Solutions cannot.
+For their crew's safety, liability protection, and strict legal compliance, they require a professional, state-certified report before they can begin the removal or installation process.

 Why Your Installer is Playing it Safe

-Installers aren't trying to be difficult; they are following safety protocols.
-Many common flooring materials used in Colorado homes contain asbestos, including:
+Installers aren't trying to be difficult; they are following state law and protecting worker health.
+Many common flooring materials used across Front Range homes contain asbestos, including:

-• Classic 9x9 Floor Tiles: The tiles themselves and the black mastic (glue) underneath often contain asbestos.
+• Resilient 9x9 Floor Tiles: The vintage tiles themselves and the black asphaltic mastic (glue) underneath frequently test positive for chrysotile asbestos.

-• Sheet Vinyl & Linoleum: The felt-like paper backing on many vintage vinyl products is a high-risk material.
+• Sheet Vinyl & Linoleum Backing: The fibrous, felt-like paper backing attached to many vintage vinyl patterns is a highly friable, high-risk material if scraped or sanded.

-Instead of dealing with the stress of a "stop-work" order, the best approach is to have your documentation ready.
-We provide a calm, methodical inspection process to identify exactly what is in your home.
+Instead of dealing with the stress of a sudden "stop-work" order on your installation day, the best approach is to have your documentation ready.
+We provide a calm, methodical, and strictly intrusive inspection process to identify exactly what is in your home.

-Our goal isn't just to "test the floor"—it's to provide the certified documentation that satisfies your contractor’s requirements and ensures your family’s home remains safe.
+Our goal isn't just to "test the floor"—it's to provide the certified documentation that satisfies your contractor’s safety managers and ensures your family’s home remains safe.

 How we help you move forward: